 Camp Denali is a family-owned and -operated business and great care and attention is expended on guests’ behalf.
 In addition to hiking, daytime activities include fishing, biking, photography, canoeing, and flightseeing with Kantishna Air Taxi.
 Staff naturalists and visiting specialists present evening programs focused on Alaska’s natural and cultural heritage.

-It was a privilege to stay at Camp Denali and have exclusive access to very special natural wonders.
-Sometimes – albeit rarely – “luxury” isn’t about glamorous bathrooms and 24-hour room service – and this was definitely one of those times.
+It was a privilege to stay at Camp Denali in Denali National Park and have exclusive access to very special natural wonders.
+Sometimes “luxury” isn’t about glamorous bathrooms and 24-hour room service – and this was definitely one of those times.